AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 | The token expires in 24 hours. | The token will expire in 24 hours. |
 | If the network connection is lost, the system attempts to reconnect automatically. | If the network connection is lost, the system will attempt to reconnect automatically. |

 The present prefect tense is used to emphasize a past event that has consequences that continue into the present.
-For example, "Get the information from the log file if error logging has been activated."
+For example, "Before calling this method, ensure that you have integrated the `libagora_segmentation_extension.dll` dynamic library into the project folder."

 The corresponding Chinese is 已经.

 ### Possessives